 INVITATION AND TRAVEL

 Once your family has decided to have an Au-Pair and you have selected an applicant, we shall need a letter of Invitation to them from you giving them details of your family, their duties, free time and their pocket money.
 We contact them informally to get a quick yes/no whilst forwarding this letter, together with your application form, to the applicant (their agent) with instructions from us.
+They are asked to reply immediately to this office.
+You will need to make contact with them to make travel arrangements.
+We will advise you immediately on receipt of an answer from the applicant.
+Applicants are responsible for their own travel expenses to the UK, however it is understood if the host family cannot collect the Au-Pair from the arrival point of their entry into the UK that the host will pre book and pay for their travel ticket to the town where they will be Au-Pairing.
+It is understood that the family will meet the applicant at the airport/ferry port/main line railway or coach station.

 NATIONAL INSURANCE